DIMEDI PRODUCTION

 DIMEDI NOTES

-"Dimedi was recorded in a few weeks at Studio Moffou in Bamako - But the album was a long time In the making.
+"Dimedi' was recorded in a few weeks at Studio Moffou in Bamako.
+But the album was a long time In the making.

 Natu met Salif Keita's guitar player Djessou Mory Kanté after a show at SOB's in New York .
-After recording 2 songs in
+After recording 2 songs

-a studio in Brooklyn.
+in a studio in Brooklyn.
 Natu was hooked on the idea of recording with these great musicians from Mali.

-"Listen sister,” Djessou said, "I think you have a lot to give to this world, but New York is super expensive — why don’t you come to Mali and record your album?”
+"Listen sister,” Djessou said, "I think you have a lot to give to this world, but New York is super expensive

-A month later, she was in Bamako recording Dimedi.
-The result is 13 songs that once heard are hard to get out of
+A month later, she was in Bamako recording Dimedi at Salif Keitas studio The result are 13 songs that

-your head.
+once heard are hard to get out of your head.
 The sessions left a big impression on Camara.
-“The musicians are so disciplined, and they love music,"

-she says.
-"It’s not easy to find when you don't have the big budget now days.
-They dedicated all their time coming in
+the big budget these days.
+They dedicated all their time coming in the morning and leaving when

-the morning and leaving when ever we were done or tired.
-They would say, don’t you get tired?
-It’s unbelievable
+ever we were done or tired.
+Don’t you get tired? they would ask.
+It’s unbelievable that a girl can be like this.

-that a girl can be like this.
-Here this is normal but there it's unusual.
-One more reason to set an example for the
+Here in America it's normal, but over there it's unusual.
+One more reason to set an example for

 Drapeau: (The flag)

-There is only one flag that flies over our country, let’s forgive each other and look beyond our differences, (dialects, race and religion) let’s come together and celebrate the making of a better life.
+There is only one flag that flies over our country, let’s forgive each other and look beyond our differences, (dialects, race and religion)

 Momi Hidda: (An arranged marriage)